NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

+* 74 Diagnostic TCGA slides are attached to a portion rather than a sample like the rest of the diagnostic slides.
+The reflects how these original samples were handled. <!--SV-1111-->
+* 11 bam files for TARGET-NBL RNA-Seq are not available in the GDC Data portal <!--DAT-1476-->
 * Two tissue slide images are unavailable for download from GDC Data Portal <!--DAT-1439-->
 * The raw and annotated VarScan VCF files for aliquot `TCGA-VR-A8ET-01A-11D-A403-09` were not replaced in DR10.0 and thus do not contain indels.
 However, the indels from this aliquot can be found in the MAF files and are displayed in the Exploration section in the Data Portal.
 These VCFs files will be replaced in a later release.
 <!--SV-950-->